titan-studio/coeus/README.md

 Binaries for Windows (32-bit) are published in the GitHub releases section.
 They were built with Visual Studio 2013.
 You'll still need a LuaJIT install with LuaFileSystem, however, and it might need to be built with Visual Studio as well.
 This might change in the future.

+## Status
+Coeus is currently undergoing on-and-off development with two primary developers.
+The current master branch is the working copy of 0.2.0.
+The large reworking in progress is the graphics API.
+The team is also discussing other features offline like hybrid forward/deferred shading and Lua language extensions.

 ## Features
 Coeus aims to be a full featured suite for developing games and virtual reality simulations.
 As such, there will soon be many layers of tools for every step of the process of creating a game catering to every position in a typical game studio.